I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 Preparing the Carrot Microgreen Tray for Blackout

-If you are unfamiliar with the blackout period, the following link will take you to an article that explains the blackout period and its purpose.
+If you are unfamiliar with the blackout period, the following link will take you to an article explaining it and its purpose.

-If you haven't already done so, place the planting tray into the watering tray and move it to where they will germinate.
+If you haven’t already done so, place the planting tray into the watering tray and move it to where the seeds will germinate.

 Next, put a tray lid or something waterproof, flat, and rigid on top of the tray.
 Again, it’s best if the object rests mainly on the seeds pushing them tight to the soil surface.

 Then place a weight on top of the lid.
-We use a 2-1/2 pound weight on the Home Microgreens Tray in the example.
+In the example, we use a 2-1/2 pound weight on the Home Microgreens Tray.
 For 1010 trays, we use a 5-pound weight and 10 to 15 pounds for 1020 trays.

 But a heavy book, a rock, anything heavy will work as long as it will keep the lid on the tray and not fall off.